 We’ve rounded up our picks for the top bilingual school programs in Singapore, at both the international school and preschool level to give you an idea of the vast variety of programs out there so you can hopefully find the right fit for your little one, mama!

-GIIS SMART Campus will be offering their Chinese-English Bilingual Programme for students Grades 1 to 5 from August 2020.
+GIIS SMART Campus is offering Chinese-English Bilingual Programme for students Grades 1 to 5, the next intake starts in January 2021.
 The programme offers equal exposure to English and Mandarin as part of the curriculum and is closely aligned to the IB Primary Years Programme framework.
 There are dedicated classes for students studying the Bilingual Programme, with two qualified teachers (proficient in both Mandarin and English) per class.
-They’ll deliver the curriculum partly in English and partly in Mandarin language.
+They deliver the curriculum partly in English and partly in Mandarin language.
 Click here to find out more about the Bilingual Programme at GIIS.

 The programme is offered at fees that are 40% lower than those of other international schools in Singapore with similar offerings (the bilingual program is less than US$16,000)!
 GIIS students will also enjoy extraordinary benefits, including a choice of international curricula ranging from IB to Cambridge, state-of-the-art learning facilities in its Nextgen campus, scholarships, academic rigour, sports facilities and unique ECA and CCA offerings, with some of the prominent ones being Culinary Art, Radio Jockey, TV Production, Design and Technology.